-326/426 Gender and Power in Latin America (4 credits) This course discusses various topics concerning gender and power in Latin American history from the late colonial period to the present time.
-By reading articles and monographs written by historians, life histories, women's narratives, as well as by viewing four Latin American films, we will be able to relate our own experiences to women and men in Latin America.
-We also will compare and contrast the experiences of different groups of women according to such factors as race, ethnicity, and class.
+326/426 Gender and Power in Latin America (4 credits) This course is intended to discuss various topics concerning gender and power in Latin American history from the late colonial period to the present time.
+By reading scholarly articles and monographs and viewing Latin American movies, we will learn to relate our own experiences to the history of women and men in Latin America.
+We will also compare and contrast the experiences of different individuals and groups for gender in relation to race, ethnicity, and class in a variety of historical contexts.
 (ILS)

 327/427 Revolutions in Latin America and the Caribbean (4 credits) This course will examine historical cases of attempts to change fundamentally the social structure and the social basis of political power in Latin America and the Caribbean.
 The course attempts to examine the process of social change as well as the broader context in which the changes took place, the cases of Haiti, Mexico, Bolivia, and Cuba.
-Ouestions that will be pondered include: How is a revolution defined?
-What distinguishes revolutions from other forms of change?
+Questions that will be pondered include: How is a revolution defined? distinguishes revolutions from other forms of change?
 Are revolutions, however defined, inevitable?
 Do the Latin American cases represent any peculiarities in the global experiences of revolution?
 How important was the role of personalities in creating revolutions from revolutionary situations?
 Who or what determined the ultimate success or failure of the revolution?
 We will conclude the course by discussing workers in Chile as carriers of the legacy of revolutions in Latin America and the Caribbean.
 (ILS)

 332/432 Colonial America (4 credits) This course examines North America, with an emphasis on the region that became the United States, from the time of Columbus to 1763.
 Topics include the historiography of early America; encounters between Europeans and native peoples; European settlement; the development of regional economies and societies; gender and women's lives; the emergence of slavery and the roots of racism; imperial politics; resistance and dissident movements; research methods; and historical writing.
+(ILS)

-Students will be required to complete a major primary source-based research paper on a topic of their choosing.
-(ILS) 333/433 Revolutionary America (4 credits) This course will examine the American Revolution and the Early Republic, 1763-1815.
+333/433 Revolutionary America (4 credits) This course will examine the American Revolution and the Early Republic, 1763-1815.
 Topics include the historiography of the American Revolution; the imperial crisis; republicanism(s); the War of the Revolution; the Confederation Era and Constitution; the first party system; slavery and race; women and gender; research methods; and historical writing.
-Students will be required to complete a major primary source-based research paper on a topic of their choosing.
 (ILS)

 334/434 Jacksonian America (4 credits) This course examines the United States between 1815 and 1848.
 Topics include the historiography of the period; Native and white America; the construction of "democracy" and citizenship; transformations in labor; evangelical religion; the emergence of reform movements; expansionism; women's lives and the woman movement; the growth of plantation agriculture; slave resistance; research methods; and historical writing.
-Students will be required to complete a major primary source-based research paper on a topic of their choosing.
 (ILS)

 337/437 Civil War and Reconstruction (4 credits) This course examines the United States between 1848 and 1877.
 Topics include the Civil War historiography; slavery and sectional politics; the major military campaigns; wartime politics; African American resistance and the collapse of slavery; the transformation of household and gender relations; Reconstruction and the realignment of the American political system; and labor in the post- emancipation South.
-Students will be required to complete a major primary source-based research paper on a topic of their choosing.
 (ILS)